ferhaterata/ferhaterata/README.md

 - 🎓 I'm currently a PhD candidate at Yale University.
 - 🔭 My recent research focuses on automated inference of properties and invariants from code.
 - ⚡ I use Machine Learning and Formal Techniques in my research.
 I like blending them.
-- 📕 I’m currently learning quantum computing.
+- 📕 I’m currently learning machine learning (ml) and large language models (llms).
-- 💬 Ask me about formal analysis
+- 💬 Ask me about program analysis and automated reasoning in general.
 - 📫 How to reach me: https://ferhat.ai